mySeniorCareHub: Best App for Parients Monitoring and Taking Care of Elderly Parents

 Connect with smart pillboxes or watches

 So, it’s not just a pill tracker.
-It becomes a mini healthcare hub for your parent.
+It becomes a healthcare hub for your parent.

 Medication Adherence is Self-Empowerment